mesonbuild/meson/docs/markdown/Users.md

  - [Fractal](https://wiki.gnome.org/Apps/Fractal/), a Matrix messaging client for GNOME
  - [Frida](https://github.com/frida/frida-core), a dynamic binary instrumentation toolkit
  - [fwupd](https://github.com/hughsie/fwupd), a simple daemon to allow session software to update firmware
+ - [GameMode](https://github.com/FeralInteractive/gamemode), A daemon/lib combo for Linux that allows games to request a set of optimisations be temporarily applied to the host OS
  - [Geary](https://wiki.gnome.org/Apps/Geary), an email application built around conversations, for the GNOME 3 desktop.
  - [GLib](https://gitlab.gnome.org/GNOME/glib), cross-platform C library used by GTK+ and GStreamer (not the default yet)
  - [GNOME Boxes](https://gitlab.gnome.org/GNOME/gnome-boxes), a GNOME hypervisor